mohole/Material-Food/README.md

 # Material-Food
-Material Food is a GPL Wordpress Theme made by Mohole students
+Material Food is a GPL Wordpress Theme made by Mohole students<br>
+Version 1.0